-While there is an agency that defines water resistance, if Nikon is testing to those standards they don't disclose or market using them.
+An agency defines water resistance, but if Nikon is testing to those standards they don't disclose or market using them.

 I've left out a few levels, as they don't really tend to apply to photography (you couldn't keep a lens clean at IPX4 through IPX6 levels, in my opinion, so you wouldn't be using a camera in those situations).